 There are three forms of plague.
 Bubonic plague is the form in which the lymph nodes near the flea bite become enlarged and painful with draining tracts.
 In septicemic plague, the bacteria enter the bloodstream and infect multiple organs in the body.
 The bacteria can also affect the lung and this is called pneumonic plague.
 In this form, the Yersinia pestis can be transmitted person-to-person or cat-to-person through air droplets from coughing.

 Dogs are generally resistant to plague; they may become infected, but generally, only develop swollen lymph nodes (lymphadenopathy) and seldom other signs.
 Wild and domestic cats can become infected, and develop any of the three forms of the disease (bubonic, septicemic, pneumonic).
 Half of the cats infected with Yersinia pestis will die soon after developing the disease.
-The cat will have a fever and show other signs including discharge from the eyes, vomiting, diarrhea, dehydration, poor hair coat, swollen tongue, mouth ulcers, enlarged tonsils, and an enlarged abdomen.

 How is plague diagnosed?

 Plague can be diagnosed either through taking cultures of tissue specimens or fluids, through immunofluorescent testing methods which test fluid specimens, or through blood testing.
 The blood testing would require two samples taken at least 10-14 days apart.
 The blood test looks at a change in antibody level, and to be positive, the level must change by a factor of four over the two week period.
 If plague is suspected, the person or animal is often treated while awaiting the results.

 Any diagnosis of plague in people or animals is reported to the local, state, and federal health departments.